Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

 To disentangle hierarchical mergers from first-generation counterparts, it is useful to look in parameters that are both well-measured and in which we expect distinct behavior.
-The rapid spins, unequal mass ratios, and/or high masses of several individual events---namely, GW190521~\cite{LIGOScientific:2020iuh}, GW231123~\cite{LIGOScientific:2025rsn} and GW241011~\cite{gw1011disc}---have led to their interpretation as hierarchical mergers~\cite{LIGOScientific:2020ufj, Kimball:2020qyd, Tagawa:2020qll, Gayathri:2021xwb, Gerosa:2021mno}, though non-hierarchical interpretations have also been put forward~\cite[e.g.][]{Fishbach:2020qag, Farrell:2020zju, Kinugawa:2020xws, Popa:2025dpz, Gottlieb:2025ugy, Croon:2025gol, Bartos:2025pkv}.
-However, data quality issues and waveform inaccuracies can introduce systematic biases in measurements of individual systems, including their spins~\cite{gwtc3cat, Payne:2022spz, Udall:2025bts, LIGOScientific:2025rsn, Ray:2025rtt}.
-When performing and interpreting population analyses, we therefore turn to effective parameters, whose measurements may be more trustworthy than those of component spins and tilts~\cite{Macas:2023wiw, Miller:2024sui, Vitale:2022dpa}.
-Effective inspiral spin~\cite{Racine:2008qv, Gerosa:2017kvu} is typically the best-measured combination of spin parameters~\cite{Vitale:2016avz}, defined as the mass-weighted projection of the spin vectors onto the orbital angular momentum: $\chieff = (a_1\cos \tau_1+ qa_2\cos\tau_2)/(1+q)$; where $q$ denotes the mass ratio (defined on the range $0<q\leq1$), $a_1$ and $a_2$ are the respective spin magnitudes of the primary (heavier) and secondary (lighter) black holes, and $\tau_{1,2}$ are the angles between the spin vectors and the Newtonian orbital angular momentum at a chosen reference frequency.
-The natal spins of black holes are theoretically uncertain but often expected to be small~\cite{Spruit:2001tz, Qin:2018vaa, Fuller:2019sxi, Fuller:2022ysb, Burrows:2023ffl}, in which case mergers of two first-generation black holes (1G+1G) will have a narrow $\chieff$ distribution centered near zero.
-In contrast, hierarchical mergers between one first- and one second-generation black hole (1G+2G) will have a uniform $\chieff$ distribution centered at 0 with a width of $\sim 1$.
-While higher-generation mergers (e.g., 1G+3G, 2G+2G) are possible, their rates are likely an order of magnitude below that of 1G+2G mergers~\cite{Rodriguez:2019huv, Kremer:2019iul, Rodriguez:2021qhl, Ye:2024ypm}; as such, we specialize to the distribution of 1G+2G mergers.
+The rapid spins, unequal mass ratios, and/or high masses of several observed BBH signals---namely, GW190521~\cite{LIGOScientific:2020iuh}, GW231123~\cite{LIGOScientific:2025rsn} and GW241011~\cite{gw1011disc}---have led to their interpretation as hierarchical mergers~\cite{LIGOScientific:2020ufj, Kimball:2020qyd, Tagawa:2020qll, Gayathri:2021xwb, Gerosa:2021mno, Baibhav:2021qzw}, though nonhierarchical interpretations have also been put forward, e.g.~\cite{Fishbach:2020qag, Farrell:2020zju, Kinugawa:2020xws, Popa:2025dpz, Gottlieb:2025ugy, Croon:2025gol, Bartos:2025pkv, Tenorio:2026dcc}.
+However, data quality issues and waveform inaccuracies can introduce systematic biases in measurements of individual systems, including their spins~\cite{gwtc3cat, LIGO:2021ppb, Capote:2024rmo, Payne:2022spz, Udall:2025bts, LIGOScientific:2025rsn, Ray:2025rtt, Tenorio:2026dcc}.
+When performing and interpreting population analyses, we therefore turn to \textit{effective parameters}, which are typically more reliably measured than component spin magnitudes and tilts~\cite{Macas:2023wiw, Miller:2024sui, Vitale:2022dpa}.
+Effective inspiral spin~\cite{Racine:2008qv, Gerosa:2017kvu} is typically the best-measured combination of spin parameters~\cite{Vitale:2016avz}, defined as the mass-weighted projection of the spin vectors onto the orbital angular momentum: $\chieff = (\chi_1\cos \tau_1+ q\chi_2\cos\tau_2)/(1+q)$; where $q$ denotes the mass ratio (defined on $0<q\leq1$), $\chi_1$ and $\chi_2$ are the respective spin magnitudes of the primary (heavier) and secondary (lighter) black holes, and $\tau_{1,2}$ are the angles between the spin vectors and the Newtonian orbital angular momentum at a chosen reference frequency.